cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/MOOC - Comparative Results.md

 # MOOC: Comparative Results

-## TL;DR
+## "It really breaks down the idea of the black box model."
+Most participants felt that any of these techniques sufficiently explained how a model came to its decision.
+This implies that any of these methods may be effectively employed in accordance with the [EU's GDPR](../Shapley%20Values//The%20EU's%20right%20to%20explainability.md).

+These techniques were difficult to explain in such a short time, and a lack of understanding in each of the methods lead to each user heavily weighing visualizations over theoretical basis.
+This also lead to many participants to generalize each technique across multiple instances, which while not necessarily problematic, does lessen the effect of each explanation's foundation.
-- Participants generally prefered Shapley the most, followed by LIME, and Anchor tended to be the least preferred.

-- Which example was shown with which XAI technique a participant was shown had a significant impact on their preference and perception of the XAI techniques.
+Overall, Shapley values ranked at the top of the users' preferences and trust, followed by LIME, with Anchor tending to be the least preferred.
+We also found that the order in which each XAI technique a participant was shown had a significant impact on their preference and perception of the XAI techniques.

 ## Shapley Values — Math vs. Intuition
 Shapley values pulled ahead in our user study by quite a bit: they were most trusted (85\%, 23\% above its nearest competitor), and they were also the favorite technique of 65\% of our users.
 Moreover, Shapley values accrued an average understandability of 4.17, more than half a point over the other techniques.